SivaPKaruturi/Jsprojects/README.md

-## Projects include Js and Angular
+## Projects includes JavaScript and Angular